How to Write a Magnificent CV for Your LLM: My Insights After Evaluating 100+ Applications As a Member of the Admissions Committee

 • Don’t give a form of a legal entity that you worked for, such as ‘JSC’ (joint stock company).
 It clutters the CV and carries zero useful information.
 Just give the company’s name.

-• Indicate everything in REVERSE chronological order.
+• Indicate everything in reverse chronological order.
 Start with your latest degree, then a degree before that (if you have multiple).
 Same for jobs and internships.

 • Don’t indicate secondary or high school education in a graduate application unless explicitly required otherwise.

-• Don’t use tables!
+• Don’t use tables.
 Especially don’t use a table inside a table.
 Tables make the text harder to read and draw attention away from the content to the table itself.
 The only exception is if you are explicitly asked to provide a CV in a tabular form (common for applications in Germany).

 • Don’t use corporate templates, especially those that have colored columns on the side.
 They are hard to read and steal valuable space.